 There aren’t a lot of cheap and pleasant Windows tablets out there, however if you’re looking for the complete Windows 10 experience, the Dell Venue 8 Pro is among the best cheap choices right now.
 It features Microsoft Office Home and Student Edition, and could work as a good little workstation.

 The 1,280 x 800 IPS display offers punchy colours and excellent watching angles, though it’s not the sharpest.
-It’s still helpful for viewing TELEVISION programs and motion pictures, however you won’t get the Full HD treatment.
+It’s still helpful for viewing TV programs and movies, however you won’t get the Full HD treatment.
 The speakers are great and loud too.
 Powered by a quad-core Intel Atom Bay Trail chip and 2GB of RAM, it delivers a zippy performance and battery life is up around the 8 and a half hour mark.

 The capability to run a complete version of Windows 10 is the greatest appeal of owning something like the Venue Pro 8.
 You can set up full desktop programs, meaning you’re not restricted to downloading apps from the Windows Store.
 Nevertheless, to get one of the most of it, we ‘d advise investing in the optional keyboard (₤ 39-40).